-Hinojosa is a two-time Pulitzer Prize judge and has lectured both nationally and internationally on multimedia, newsroom convergence and audience engagement.
+Hinojosa was a two-time Pulitzer Prize judge and had lectured both nationally and internationally on multimedia, newsroom convergence and audience engagement.
 He was also the Hearst Visiting Professional at Arizona State University’s Cronkite School of Journalism and Mass Communication.

-A Los Angeles native, Hinojosa has lived in Chicago, Kansas City and in three of the five boroughs of New York City.
-He holds a bachelor’s degree in Mass Communication from Pepperdine University in Malibu, Calif.
-Hinojosa has served on the boards of the National Association of Hispanic Journalists, the Online News Association and Street Level Youth Media, an organization committed to teaching media awareness to urban youth.
-He is also a founding board member of the Knight-Batten Awards for Innovations in Journalism.
+A Los Angeles native, Hinojosa lived in Chicago, Kansas City and in three of the five boroughs of New York City.
+He held a bachelor’s degree in Mass Communication from Pepperdine University in Malibu, Calif.
+Hinojosa served on the boards of the National Association of Hispanic Journalists, the Online News Association and Street Level Youth Media, an organization committed to teaching media awareness to urban youth.
+He was also a founding board member of the Knight-Batten Awards for Innovations in Journalism.